Fellowship-of-the-Link/tftmap/blog/Wiki practice meets blogging.md

 **Wiki pages** are changing all the time - they're living documents, maintained by (hopefully) armies.
 They are *not* time-critical, and so are presented as part of an interconnected body of knowledge organised more by topic than creation date (how often do you visit Wikipedia to view it's "latest page"?).

-**Blog posts,** on the other hand, are supposed to be snapshots of what the blogger was thinking *the very moment* they hit 'publish', presented in a reverse chronological feed which implies Newer is Better.
-While they do get updates, it's a matter of honour in the blogosphere to explicitly state any 'major version' updates upfront, to avoid accusations of  surreptiously editing "what I said 3 years ago" to better match today's reality.
+**Blog posts,** on the other hand, are supposed to be snapshots of what *one person* - the blogger, not a collective - was thinking *the very moment* they hit 'publish'.
+Posts are presented in a reverse chronological feed which implies Newer is Better.
+While they do get updates, it's a matter of honour in the blogosphere to explicitly state any 'major version' updates upfront, to avoid accusations of  surreptiously editing "*what I said 3 years ago*" to better match today's reality.
 With the reverse chronological presentation of blog posts, many bloggers will simply write a new post when their views change rather than update an old post few people will read anyway.

 As a blogger, Mathew found writing a new post just to update an old one a pretty bad solution: after all, the old one remains online, unchanged and now an innacurate representation of the blogger's views.
 Of course s/he could update the old post to add a link point to the new one... but when there are 5 versions they'll all need an  update when s/he wants to add a sixth.